Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-The square-lattice Heisenberg model is the subject of intense numerical and experimental investigations.
-In spin-1/2 systems--such as cuprates~\cite{LeeRMP2006} and copper deuteroformate tetradeurate~(CFTD)~\cite{ChristensenPNAS2007} -- higher-order exchange interactions are inferred from observations of magnon dispersions along the magnetic zone boundary~\cite{HeadingsPRL2010,ColdeaPRL2001}.
-While a detailed magnon characterization is useful to understand quantum fluctuation effects, magnetic frustration is typically avoided in these systems.
-Indeed, the antiferromagnetic (AF) nearest-neighbour (NN) exchange interaction ($J_1>0$) and the ferromagnetic next-nearest-neighbour (NNN) interaction ($J_2<0$) stabilize a classical AF N\'eel order.
-Instead, magnetic frustration requires both $J_1>0$ and $J_2>0$.
-This exchange-frustrated regime of the $J_1$-$J_2$ model is the subject of extensive computational investigations for both spin $S=1/2$~\cite{ChooPRB2019,CapriottiPRL2000,capriotti2001resonating, ZhangPRL2003,GongPRL2014} and $S=1$~\cite{SushkovPRB2001,JiangPRB2009} systems.
-In a narrow range near $J_2/J_1\sim \nicefrac{1}{2}$, magnetic frustration is found to dominate and may lead to exotic quantum phases such as the spin-liquid state~\cite{Anderson1987}, which yet lacks experimental observation.
-Several calculations show that the Neél order is destroyed there and the ground state has a valence-bond character ~\cite{Anderson1987, dagotto1989phase, schulz_ziman_poilblanc_1996}, although its exact nature is still subject of debate~\cite{beach2009master, capriotti2001resonating}.
+\textbf{Introduction} \\ The square-lattice Heisenberg model is the subject of intense numerical and experimental investigations.
+In spin-1/2 systems---such as cuprates~\cite{LeeRMP2006} and copper deuteroformate tetradeurate~(CFTD)~\cite{ChristensenPNAS2007}---higher-order exchange interactions are inferred from observations of magnon dispersions along the magnetic zone boundary~\cite{HeadingsPRL2010,ColdeaPRL2001}.
+While a detailed magnon characterization is useful to understand quantum-fluctuation effects~\cite{Wang23}, exchange incompatibility is typically avoided in these systems.
+Indeed, the antiferromagnetic (AF) nearest-neighbor (NN) exchange interaction ($J_1>0$) and the ferromagnetic next-nearest-neighbour (NNN) interaction ($J_2<0$) in these systems stabilize the classical AF N\'eel order.
+Instead, magnetic exchange incompatibility requires both $J_1>0$ and $J_2>0$.
+This regime of the $J_1$-$J_2$ model is the subject of extensive computational investigations for both spin $S=1/2$~\cite{ChooPRB2019,CapriottiPRL2000,capriotti2001resonating, ZhangPRL2003,GongPRL2014} and $S=1$~\cite{SushkovPRB2001,JiangPRB2009} systems.
+In a narrow range near $J_2/J_1\sim \nicefrac{1}{2}$, magnetic frustration is found to dominate, and exotic quantum phases such as the spin-liquid state~\cite{Anderson1987} are predicted.
+Several calculations show that the Néel order is destroyed there and the ground state has a valence-bond character ~\cite{Anderson1987, dagotto1989phase, schulz_ziman_poilblanc_1996}, although its exact nature is still the subject of debate~\cite{beach2009master, capriotti2001resonating}.
 However, only very few square-lattice systems exhibit substantial magnetic frustration~\cite{WangNC2016,GuPRB2022}, and even fewer display tunable magnetic interactions~\cite{MustonenNC2018}.
 As a result, approaching the interesting parameter regime in real materials remains an ongoing issue.

-The continuously improving energy resolution of resonant inelastic x-ray scattering (RIXS)~\cite{AmentRMP2011} brings new opportunities.
-Higher-order magnetic exchange interactions have been measured with exquisite precision~\cite{MartinelliPRX2022} and, more recently, momentum-dependent electron-phonon couplings~\cite{WangSciAdv2021} have been extracted from experiments.
-As RIXS experiments are compatible with thin films, simultaneous tuning and probing of magnetic interactions has become possible.